JoeyBertschler/web-sprint-challenge-advanced-react/interview_answers.md

 1. What are the main differences between a stateful and a functional component?

+Stateful Components: implement logic.
+Functional: render UI (display data).
+Also known as Stateless Components.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+Before the component is rendered.
+Note: Calling setState re-renders.
+Calling it in componentWillMount won't, because then setState is called before the first render happened.

 3. Define stateful logic.

+(Any) Code using states.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+AAA: Arrange-Act-Assert (Targets, behaviour, expectations).
+I.e. grab/fetch what we need,
+     make it do something,
+     check if it did the something correctly